xrdocs/cisco-service-layer/_blogs/2018-02-16-xr-s-journey-to-the-we-b-st-open-r-integration-with-ios-xr.md

 ```

-If you used the default scaling script on rtr2, then rtr1 should now have about 1000 routes in its fib:
+If you used the default route-scaling script on rtr2, then rtr1 should now have about 1000 routes in its fib:

 ```